Ekphrasis: Examples

-Greek literature
+Ancient Greek literature

 The Iliad

 The shield of Achilles is described by Homer in an example of ekphrastic poetry, used to depict events that have occurred in the past and events that will occur in the future.
 The shield contains images representative of the Cosmos and the inevitable fate of the city of Troy.
 The shield of Achilles features the following nine depictions: